First aid qualifications for early learning services and kōhanga reo

-Your early childhood education (ECE) centre or kōhanga reo must have one first aid qualified person present for every 50 children attending at all times.
-For home-based services there must be a first aid qualified adult present at all times while children are attending.
-However, there is an allowance for instances where a new educator’s access to first aid training is limited due to circumstances beyond the service provider’s control.
+Early childhood education (ECE) centres and kōhanga reo must have one first aid qualified person present for every 25 children attending, at all times.
+For home-based services, a first-aid-qualified adult must be present at all times while children are attending.

+The HS22 condition clause is for home-based services where a new educator’s access to first aid training is limited due to circumstances beyond the service provider’s control.

-- have knowledge of first aid, and
+- have knowledge of first aid

 - gain a first aid qualification within four months of starting work at the service.

-This is to meet the requirements of regulation 46(1)(a) in the Education (Early Childhood Services) Regulations 2008(external link).
+This allowance is to meet the requirements of Regulation 46(1)(a) in the Education (Early Childhood Services) Regulations 2008(external link).

-To be recognised as a qualified first aider an adult must meet one of the following requirements:
+To be recognised as a qualified first aider, an adult must meet one of the following requirements:

-- Have a current New Zealand Qualifications Authority – (NZQA) approved first aid qualification.
+- have a current New Zealand Qualifications Authority – (NZQA) approved first aid qualification

-- Be a registered medical practitioner or nurse with a current practising certificate.
+- be a registered medical practitioner or nurse with a current practising certificate

-- Be a qualified ambulance officer or paramedic.
+- be a qualified ambulance officer or paramedic.